1000ch/lazyload-image/readme.md

 ## About

-Extended Image Element for lazy image loading as Web Components.
+HTMLImageElement extension for lazy loading.
 Images will be loaded when they are shown.

 ## Usage